SantiagoMunoz/CHIP-8/README.md

 # CHIP-8

-A WIP CHIP-8 interpreter made in C.
+A WIP CHIP-8 emulator and compiler made in C.

 NOTE: Im working on this in my spare time, be patient.